conan-io/docs/reference/config_files/profiles.rst

 Some of the capabilities of the profile templates are:

-- Using the platform information, like obtaining the current OS is possible because the Python ``platform`` module is added to the render context:
+- Using the platform information, like obtaining the current OS, is possible because the Python ``platform`` module is added to the render context:

   .. code-block:: jinja